A Consistent ICM-based $\chi^2$ Specification Test: Conclusion

 \section{Conclusion}

-In spite of its 40-year long history which has seen interesting contributions dating back to \textcite{bierens1982consistent}, a bona fide pivotalized ICM specification test remains lacking.
-This paper achieves the objective of proposing an omnibus $\chi^2$ specification test and test of mean independence based on ICM metrics.
+Despite the 40-year history of ICM tests, dating back to \textcite{bierens1982consistent} and encompassing numerous interesting contributions, a \emph{bona fide} pivotalized ICM specification test remains lacking.
+This paper achieves the objective of proposing an omnibus $\chi^2$-test of specification and mean independence based on ICM metrics.

-The proposed test solves a major drawback of ICM tests, where, the test statistic can be augmented with functional forms that boost power in the direction of alternatives the researcher may have in mind.
-The test is computationally more efficient than bootstrap-based procedures and remains viable even in large samples.
-In addition to providing a reliable and pivotal test that draws its omnibus property from ICM metrics of mean dependence, the test statistic (in its implementation with a univariate $V$) provides an easily interpretable metric of mean dependence that obviates a formal hypothesis test.
-The proposed test complements existing ICM specification tests as they are more valuable especially in large samples where bootstrap-based procedures are computationally prohibitive or in small samples when the researcher has certain alternatives in mind.
+The proposed $\chi^2$-test complements existing ICM tests by overcoming certain limitations of the latter.
+The test statistic can be constructed with functional forms that boost power in the direction of alternatives the researcher may have in mind.
+The test is computationally more efficient than commonly used bootstrap-based ICM tests and remains computationally viable even in large samples.
+In addition to providing a reliable pivotal test that derives its omnibus property from ICM metrics, the test statistic offers an easily interpretable metric of model specification and mean dependence, thereby obviating formal hypothesis tests.

-Interesting extensions to the current paper remain, notable of which are allowing for autocorrelation or clustering.
-Given that the performance of the test in finite samples can be improved via judicious specifications of $V$, it is thus imperative to theoretically investigate powerful yet valid specifications of $V$.
-The class of models covered in the current paper only includes models with smooth objective functions; it will be interesting to extend the test to cover models with non-smooth objective functions such as regression quantiles.
+In conclusion, we highlight several potential extensions to the current work.
+While this paper offers a viable solution for pivotalizing ICM tests, it is noteworthy that this approach necessitates regularization under the null hypothesis to address the ill-posed inverse problem.
+Future research could explore alternative formulations of $V$ that may yield solutions with more desirable theoretical properties.
+Furthermore, extending our analysis from the current fixed-dimensional setting to a high-dimensional framework presents an interesting avenue for research.
+Moreover, leveraging the projection approach proposed by \citet{escanciano2009simple,escanciano-2024-gaussian}, which eliminates the estimation effect, could be advantageous in dealing with estimators whose limiting distributions are difficult to characterize, for example, the LASSO.
+Finally, extending our methodology to encompass time series data, clustered data, and multiple-equation models with (non)-smooth objective functions warrants future exploration.

 \end{refsection}

 \begin{refsection}

 {S.\arabic{table}} {S.\arabic{figure}} {S.\arabic{section}} {\thesection\arabic{equation}}